Sales & Marketing Advice

 Research them completely.
 Decide how you will solve their problems and pique their interest.
 Your goal is to find a way to reach them.
 Your messaging should focus on how you can solve their problems better than your competition.

 When you contact these individuals, your messaging should be more personal.
-These are people you have a connection with, and you need to foster that connection if you want to make the sale.
+These are people you have a connection with, and you would actually need to foster that connection if you want to make the sale.

 The 5-10-50 process should be in your CRM system if you have one.
 If not, this should be an active list that you frequently review.
-When someone falls off the list, either by becoming a customer or turning down your pitches, a new name must be added to each level as needed.
+When someone falls off the list — either by becoming a customer or turning down your pitches — a new name must be added to each level as needed.

 Do you want to work on your own 5-10-50 sales funnel process?
 A business coach can help.
 Please complete my contact form and join me for a complimentary coaching session to work on your funnel management process.